Skip to content

 • As a backup, students should still plan to secure a clinical site in case the waiver is not offered.

 Whether tenured or adjunct, all faculty members who teach in the Graduate Certificates in Integrative Medicine and Nutrition are qualified to deliver the best possible education to help you achieve your goals.
-Learn more about our faculty here.
+Learn more about our faculty.

 No, the Graduate Certificates in Integrative Medicine and Nutrition are offered in a fully online format with no residency requirements.

 Along with tuition, you’ll incur a $35 registration fee each semester.
-You can review all tuition costs here.
+Review all tuition costs.

 Yes, an academic advisor will work with you throughout the admissions process, scheduling classes, and the course of your studies.
 GW also offers our online students 24/7 technical support.